-This is one part in a series of articles that highlights the work of Starting Smart and Strong, one of several community initiatives where the Early Learning Lab co-designs and supports professional development innovation.
+This is article highlights the work of Starting Smart and Strong, one of several community initiatives where the Early Learning Lab co-designs and supports professional development innovation.

 Getting ready for school entails more than a hearty breakfast and a backpack.
 In addition to knowing letters and numbers, teachers say that kids’ true school readiness ideally includes social emotional skills as well as executive function and self-regulation skills — the mental processes that enable us to understand and manage emotions, plan, focus attention, remember instructions, and juggle multiple tasks successfully.

 Social emotional learning (SEL) and its relationship to executive function has been the focus of an innovative training at Franklin-McKinley School District in San Jose.
 Here, early learning educators gather to explore the power of their interactions with children and learn practical strategies that help build empathetic future citizens of the world.

 Studies find that preschool children are three times as likely to be expelled from school for disruptive or unsafe behaviors as their K–12 counterparts.
 The high preschool expulsion rate has sparked national conversations and policy statements about building social emotional skills that prevent these behaviors.

 Like many school districts across the country, Franklin-McKinley School District is seeing challenging behaviors in the classroom.
 Now, the district’s teachers are working to understand how to prevent and respond to them.

 The training sessions emphasize the importance of viewing children’s challenging behaviors as a communicative expression of their needs.
 For example, a child who hits a peer may have wanted to play, not known how to appropriately express feelings, and gotten frustrated.